 Seeking Help With Ambien Addiction Treatment

-Ambien is the brand name for a prescription drug called zolpidem.
-Ambien works by causing drowsiness which can help people sleep better, but can also lead to addiction if not taken as directed.
+Ambien is the brand name for a prescription drug called zolpidem, a gamma-aminobutyric acid (GABA) An agonist, which is prescribed for short-term use to treat insomnia.
+(1) Ambien works by causing drowsiness for sleep aid, but can also lead to addiction if not taken as directed.
+Addiction to Ambien leads to several physical and psychological side effects that can seriously impact a person’s life.

-Fortunately, there are treatment options available for those struggling with Ambien addiction.
 For example, detox can set you up to overcome physical dependence and behavioral therapies can assist you to work out what triggers your addiction and how to avoid those triggers.

 Treatment for Ambien Addiction